qor/doc/admin/extend_admin.md

 When added a struct to QOR Admin, QOR Admin will check if this struct and its embedded structs implemented interface [ConfigureResourceBeforeInitializeInterface](https://godoc.org/github.com/qor/qor/resource#ConfigureResourceBeforeInitializeInterface) or [ConfigureResourceInterface](https://godoc.org/github.com/qor/qor/resource#ConfigureResourceInterface)

-The [`ConfigureResourceBeforeInitializeInterface`](https://godoc.org/github.com/qor/qor/resource#ConfigureResourceBeforeInitializeInterface) interface will be invoked before initialize the resource.
+The [`ConfigureResourceBeforeInitializeInterface`](https://godoc.org/github.com/qor/qor/resource#ConfigureResourceBeforeInitializeInterface) interface will be invoked before initializing the resource.

-The [`ConfigureResourceInterface`](https://godoc.org/github.com/qor/qor/resource#ConfigureResourceInterface) interface will be invoked after initialize the resource.
+The [`ConfigureResourceInterface`](https://godoc.org/github.com/qor/qor/resource#ConfigureResourceInterface) interface will be invoked after initializing the resource.

 So when `AddResource`, the workflow looks like: